-Aim: This activity is designed to help you think about what makes a great school and what rights would support this.
+Aim: This activity is designed to help you think about what a school needs to that all young people can experience their rights.

 You will need: Poster of rights, pens, paper [flipchart or A3]

 - 1. Decide what your dream school is called and draw a picture of it. - 2.
 Using your poster of rights, decide as a group which 5 rights are the most important to help the school be a brilliant place (you will need to explain your choices).
 Write these around your school outline. - 3.
 Decide a list of five rules that will ensure your school is a place where young people feel safe and happy and write these within your school.